bcrowell/election/README.md

 These expected values could instead have been taken directly from polling, but I decided to put more emphasis on experts' opinions.
-In July 2020, these expert opinions seem to predict that a lot of states will behave more according to their partisan voting index than indicated by current polls, i.e.,they are expecting a regression toward historical behavior between now and the election.
+In July 2020, these expert opinions seem to predict that a lot of states will behave more according to their partisan voting index than indicated by current polls, i.e., they are expecting a regression toward historical behavior between now and the election.
+The simulation undoes this by adding a constant onto all the L values in order to reproduce the mean of swing-state polls.

 The results of the simulation are sensitive to c, and the value of c is in turn sensitive to the exact criteria used for calculating it.
 These criteria are set in the function calibrate_lean_to_percent().